Trading Business in Tanzania

 Buying legumes (peas and beans) and selling domestically or exporting | ISIC4620

-6. Livestock trading business in Tanzania
+6. Starting Livestock Trading Business in Tanzania

 Data published in 2023 shows that Tanzania boosts a population of 36.6 million cattle, 26.6 million goats, 9.1 million sheep and over 97.9 million chicken.
 All this presents a great opportunity to trade in livestock both locally and internationally.
 As of August 2024, price of an average goat, with average dressed carcass weight of 10kg, ranged between Tshs 100,000 – 140,000 and for the bigger ones, with dressed carcass weight of around 16kg, around Tshs 180,000 – 240,000.